Bayan Telecommunications

-Bayan Telecommunications Inc. (BayanTel) is a telecommunications company headquartered in Quezon City, Philippines serving areas in Metro Manila, Bicol and local exchange service areas in the Visayas and Mindanao regions combined, cover a population of over 25 million, nearly 33% of the population of the Philippines.
-BayanTel now operates as a subsidiary of Globe Telecom.
+Bayan Telecommunications Inc. (BayanTel) is a telecommunications company headquartered in Quezon City, Philippines, serving areas in Metro Manila, Bicol, and local exchange service areas in the Visayas and Mindanao regions combined, cover a population of over 25 million, nearly 33% of the population of the Philippines.
+BayanTel is now a subsidiary of Globe Telecom.

 BayanTel is also a provider of data and communications services such as dedicated domestic and international leased lines, frame relay services, Internet access, and other managed data services like Digital Subscriber Lines (DSL).